 - 2. Fodder crops are grown as part of the pasture renewal process, ensuring that organic matter levels are not depleted in only a few paddocks.
 Regrassing after winter grazed fodder crops will be at the earliest opportunity. - 3.
-A contractor or approved handler if required is used to apply chemicals at West Edge farm. - 4.
 Cultivation and Trafficking